 Before the hospital opened, sick or injured endangered species were flown to the North Island for treatment – a journey that seriously reduced their chances of pulling through.
 Animals that aren’t endangered were left to either fight for themselves, or were euthanased.

-A quick, local response, will now maximise the survival rates of all native wildlife.
+A quick, local response, maximises the survival rates of all native wildlife.
 Ultimately, we'll be increasing animal populations right across the lower South Island.

 Up to 80% of the native species in New Zealand are now under threat of extinction, and while there are many great initiatives to reduce predators and increase safe havens for these animals, there is a pressing need to save every single one we can – right now.
 As habitats are slowly recovered, we need to make sure the animals are still in existence to populate them.